moeid404/wp-lemp-docker/roles/6.SSL/README.md

 ## Variables

-The following variables are used in this role and should be defined in your inventory file orvars file:
+The following variables are used in this role and should be defined in your inventory file or vars file or in the main playbook like the upcoming example :

 - `domain_name`: Domain for the SSL certificate  (e.g., `domain.example.com`).
 - `ssl_email`: Email for Let's Encrypt notifications (e.g., `youremail@example.com`).